 Winning is great but fighting among friends or co-workers is not great.
 Most of the complaints on syndicates involve arguments on who actually owns a share.
 This is complicated by the fact most private lottery syndicates are done verbally and not in writing.
 Playing an online lottery syndicate provides a safe and secure platform to ensure you own your share.

 Lottery Syndicates and the Small Print

 But read the small print.
 Most lottery subscriptions have an automatic renewal policy.
-Some offer a bonus of a free entry into another lottery syndicate and in the small print is the fact that after the first draw, players will be automatically charged for the renewal.
-Actually, this is probably one of the biggest complaints on lottery syndicates.
+Some offer a bonus of free entry into another lottery syndicate and in the small print is the fact that after the first draw, players will be automatically charged for the renewal.
+Actually, this is probably one of the biggest complaints about lottery syndicates.

-Increases the Odds on Winning
+Increases the Odds of Winning

 More Changes to Win with the Same $$

 Most agree that lottery syndicates should increase the odds of winning.
 Some of the biggest lottery jackpots have been won by lottery syndicates both private and online.
 Online lottery syndicates do provide a good safety net to ensure that you clearly own your share.